-The primary focus of this workshop is on the Basic Residential Eviction action of Eviction for Non-Payment of Rent.
-Emphasis is on and examples presented to demonstrate the importance of using the legally correct notice to eliminate any defense against the eviction action.
-The class covers the key issues in drafting notices and the common mistakes that can and are frequently made in filling out and serving the notice, which result in defective service and delay in eviction.
+The primary focus of this workshop is the basic Residential Eviction action for Non-Payment of Rent.
+Emphasis is on the importance of using the legally correct notice to eliminate any defense against the eviction action.
+The class covers the key issues in drafting notices and the common mistakes that are frequently made in filling out and serving the notice, which can result in case delays.